How To Stop the Baby from Throwing Food? 10 Easy Tips to Stop

 Some children like to play with their food, and this type of toddler throwing food is common.
 There are many other reasons for your baby or toddler to throw away their food.

-If a small baby is sitting in a highchair and sees you eating across the room, they may be trying to get your attention by throwing away their food.
+If a small baby is sitting in a highchair and sees you eating across the room, they may try to get your attention by throwing away their food.

 Your child may be so used to being spoon-fed that they instinctively want to fling it away when they have something in their mouth that they don’t like.
 This is a normal stage, and most children will grow out of it during the next few years.